 - Breathe into your abdomen with your diaphragm.
 Deep, rhythmic breathing puts your nervous system into a restful state, which will reduce stress, improve immunity, and provide greater mental clarity.

 - Take a high quality probiotic.
-Probiotics are the beneficial bacteria in the intestines that provide one of your first lines of defense and a huge portion of immunity. timberland boots for sale Make sure the product has lots of live bacteria.
+Probiotics are the beneficial bacteria in the intestines that provide one of your first lines of defense and a huge portion of immunity.
+Make sure the product has lots of live bacteria.

-- Maintain proper elimination. adidas originals classic backpack Proper elimination will reduce the toxin buildup, and is supported by drinking enough water every day and eating whole foods rich in fiber.
+- Maintain proper elimination.
+Proper elimination will reduce the toxin buildup, and is supported by drinking enough water every day and eating whole foods rich in fiber.
 Proper elimination also includes letting go of mental stressors, old emotions, and the household clutter.

 - Do daily shower hydrotherapy.
 End your shower with a cool spray starting with your extremities and ending with your torso.
 This will invigorate you and boost your circulation.